Open

 The pond Up Top.

 Everett, Janice, and Clifford Dunaway under the barn and bluffs.
 Everett Dunaway earned 2 Bronze Stars and a Purple Heart as a sharpshooter in Germany and France in WWII.
-Back in Arkansas he hunted, though back then you had to go to White Rock to find deer.
+Back in Arkansas he hunted, though back then you had to go to White Rock to find dee

 Elaine (Dunaway) Trolinger and her sister, Janice (Dunaway) Knight on the porch of the childhood home they recovered.